Long-time cannabis advocate and entrepreneur Patrick Duff runs a full-service cannabis and CBD business called Kaneh Kare in Philadelphia.

 Duff believes in utilizing a religious exemption to bypass cannabis prohibition.
 As such he is an ordained reverend.
 Thus, Duff first opened a temple in Kensington where cannabis could be used.
 When asked, Duff categorized his beliefs as Rastafarian agnostic.

 Patrick Duff took full advantage of the legalization of CBD and vends a variety of CBD-related products.
 He sells CBD pills from oil he made in the Kensington neighborhood of Philadelphia.
 He is also working with a doctor to prescribe medical marijuana (or clinical cannabis) for those seeking to be patients in Pennsylvania’s program.
 Kaneh Kare’s service signed up 1,500 patients from March to June.
+It was speculated that he had a hand in helping other CBD and cannabis-based businesses get off the ground, from giving them advice on regulation to help them with finding the best banks that accept cbd business.
+However, this has yet to be confirmed.

 Duff is unhappy with how corona has adversely hurt his business which has ample space for events.
 He was planning a 7-10 OIL day party which ultimately was canceled.